xingyuHuxingyu/DynamicPO/README.md

 ## Supplementary Multi-objective Experiments

 The supplementary exploratory study provides additional scripts for evaluating DynamicPO on other multi-negative preference optimization objectives.
-These experiments are not the main reproduction path of the paper, but they help readers examine whether the DynamicPO idea can generalize beyond the main DMPO setting.
+These experiments are **not the main reproduction path** of the paper, but they help readers examine whether the DynamicPO idea can **generalize beyond the main DMPO setting**.

 ### MPPO and S-DPO Extensions